Keyboard shortcuts and tips

 Each row has a dotted drag handle on the far left.
 Drag a row up or down to manually reorder it.
 The new order saves automatically.

 Use drag when two items share the same start time and you want a specific order between them, or while you are still roughing out a plan before times are set.
-The run of show auto-sorts by time after every time edit, so dragging is rarely necessary once times are settled.
+The timeline auto-sorts by time after every time edit, so dragging is rarely necessary once times are settled.

 In the Share panel, every crew member with an active link has an open-in-new-tab icon.
-Click it to see the live run of show exactly as that crew member sees it.
+Click it to see the live run sheet exactly as that crew member sees it.
 This is the fastest way to verify who is assigned to what before sending links.

 The preview opens in a new tab so your planner stays open in the original tab.